 Princess Margaret and Antony Armstrong-Jones

 The wedding of Princess Margaret to Antony Armstrong-Jones was a landmark occasion as it was the first royal wedding to be broadcast on television.
 The ceremony took place on 6th May 1960 at Westminster Abbey and was watched by 20 million people!
-The day took a similar form to Margaret’s parents wedding, in that they headed to Buckingham Palace after their nuptials to wave to the public.
+The day took a similar form to Margaret’s sisters wedding, in that they headed to Buckingham Palace after their nuptials to wave to the public.
 After this they boarded the Royal Yacht Britannia on the River Thames and set sail for a Caribbean honeymoon!

 Prince Charles and Lady Diana Spencer